Government of Malaysia: Federal government

 The federal or central government is the ultimate authority in Malaysia and located in Putrajaya.
-It is headed by the Prime Minister of Malaysia who is also known as the head of government.
+It is headed by the Prime Minister of Malaysia as the head of government.

 Legislature

 The bicameral parliament consists of the lower house, the House of Representatives or Dewan Rakyat (literally the "Chamber of the People") and the upper house, the Senate or Dewan Negara (literally the "Chamber of the Nation").
-All seventy Senate members sit for three-year terms (to a maximum of two terms); twenty-six are elected by the thirteen state assemblies, and forty-four are appointed by the King (Yang di-Pertuan Agong) based on the advice of the Prime Minister.
+All seventy Senate members sit for three-year terms (to a maximum of two terms); twenty-six are elected by the thirteen state assemblies, and forty-four are appointed by the Yang di-Pertuan Agong (King of Malaysia) on the advice of the Prime Minister.
 The 222 members of the Dewan Rakyat are elected from single-member districts by universal suffrage.
-The parliament follows a multi-party system and the governing body is elected through a first-past-the-post voting system.
+The parliament follows a multi-party system and the governing body is elected through first-past-the-post voting.
 Parliament has a maximum mandate of five years by law.
 The Yang di-Pertuan Agong may dissolve parliament at any time and usually does so upon the advice of the Prime Minister.

 Executive

-While the Monarch is the head of state, real executive power is vested in the cabinet, led by the prime minister as the head of government; the Malaysian constitution stipulates that the prime minister must be a member of the lower house of parliament who, in the opinion of the Yang di-Pertuan Agong, commands a majority in parliament.
-The cabinet is chosen from among members of both houses of Parliament and is responsible to that body.
+While the monarch is the head of state, real executive power is vested in the Cabinet, led by the prime minister as the head of government; the Malaysian constitution stipulates that the prime minister must be a member of the lower house of parliament who, in the opinion of the Yang di-Pertuan Agong, commands a majority in parliament.
+The Cabinet is chosen from among members of both houses of Parliament and is responsible to that body.

 The Executive branch of the Government of Malaysia consists of the Prime Minister as the head of the government, followed by the various ministers of the Cabinet.